 Cat Bladder Stone Problems

 If you have an elderly cat, then you may want to think about switching your cat from a dry food to a wet one.
+You can also get special biscuits designed to prevent stone build up, and your vet can suggest diets and medicines to help.

-Wet food can add the moisture your cat needs, provide an abundance of healthy protein, and also help to make the urine more acidic.
+Wet food can add the moisture your cat needs, provide an abundance of healthy protein, and help to make the urine more acidic.

 Research studies in urine composition show that acidic urine can reduce the formation of kidney and bladder stones.